awsdocs/iam-user-guide/doc_source/reference_policies_iam-condition-keys.md

 }
 ```

-## Available Keys for Web Identity Federation<a name="condition-keys-wif"></a>
+## Available Keys for AWS Web Identity Federation<a name="condition-keys-wif"></a>

-You can use web identity federation to give temporary security credentials to users who have been authenticated through an identity provider \(IdP\) such as Login with Amazon, Amazon Cognito, Google, or Facebook\.
+You can use web identity federation to give temporary security credentials to users who have been authenticated through an identity provider \(IdP\)\.
+Examples of such providers include Login with Amazon, Amazon Cognito, Google, or Facebook\.
 In that case, additional condition keys are available when the temporary security credentials are used to make a request\.
 You can use these keys to write policies that make sure that federated users can get access only to resources that are associated with a specific provider, app, or user\.

 **aws:FederatedProvider**
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.